11 Haunted Places in Washington you need to visit

 Kells Irish Pub, Seattle

-Once known as the Butterworth Building, this former mortuary is now a very popular bar called Kell’s Irish Pub.
+Once known as the Butterworth Building, this former mortuary is now a popular bar called Kell’s Irish Pub.

-A large number of bodies have passed through the mortuary thanks to disease epidemics, mining accidents, and violent crime and that has certainly left its mark on the property.
+A large number of bodies have passed through the mortuary thanks to disease epidemics, mining accidents, and violent crime, and that has certainly left its mark on the property.

-The owner also claims to have seen an apparition sitting at the end of the bar which he described as a mixed-race man with very thin hands and wearing a suit jacket.
+The owner also claims to have seen an apparition sitting at the end of the bar, which he described as a mixed-race man with very thin hands and wearing a suit jacket.

 Interestingly, some of the bodies that passed through the mortuary here would have been the victims of our next haunted location – Starvation Heights Sanatarium.